-You can purchase SUSE Linux Enterprise Server for System z from your IBM sales or business partner representative when you are purchasing a new IBM System z machine, or when you are purchasing new IBM IFLs for your existing mainframe.
+You can purchase SUSE Linux Enterprise Server for System z from your IBM sales or business partner representative when you are purchasing a new IBM z Systems machine, or when you are purchasing new IBM IFLs for your existing mainframe.
 You can also purchase it directly from SUSE.
-You can simply call your SUSE sales representative or use the link below to request a sales call.1 Gartner "Common Questions About Linux on Mainframe Trends" August 17 2009
+You can simply call your SUSE sales representative or use the link below to request a sales call.

 Ask a Question

 If you did not see your question answered on this page, submit it using this form.
 We will not reply to you directly, but if your question looks like a good addition to this page, we will research the answer and add it to this FAQ.

 If you need an immediate answer, please contact SUSE or request a call.

 Want to talk to someone?
 Call our sales team or request a call and we'll get right back to you.